tj27-vkr/CNN-from-sratch/README.md

 Convolutional  Neural Network with custom functions

 Implementation of CNN with numpy, opencv2.
 This code implements a simple (vanilla) convolutional neural network, for classification, containing : convolution, max pooling, fully connected layers.
-The weights are backpropagated throught two layers, input to convolution and convolution to fully connected output.
+The weights are backpropagated through two layers, input to convolution and convolution to fully connected output.
-The convolution for backpropagation algorithm is taken from scipy.signal.
+(The convolution for backpropagation algorithm is taken from scipy.signal.)